GeoSmartCity-CIP/vmm-gsc-tracing-services/README.md

 ```

 ## How to start
-Run the main method in AppConfiguration.java
+Run the main method in AppConfiguration.java<br />
 *default port = 8080, you can change it by setting the VM option -Dserver.port=1234*